mvilim/bamboo/README.md

 * Apache Avro
 * Apache Arrow

 bamboo works by projecting a flattenable portion (a subset of the nested columns) of the data into a pandas dataframe.
-By projecting the various
+By projecting various combinations of columns, one can make use of all the relationships implied by the nested structure of the data.

 ### Installation